“What if millions of Americans did two things?”

 B. Support public financing of federal elections to end unlimited money dominance.

-C. Refuse corporate PAC money
+C. Fight to refuse corporate PAC money

 Make it clear: Democracy should belong to citizens — not corporations, lobbyists, and mega-donors.